Temporary Import Permits Service

 B. Notarized copy of Applicants’ passport – page on which the photo and passport details are reflected.
 (Certified as a true copy)

-C. Notarized copy of Proof of ownership of firearm, eg. legal licence, permit, certificate, authorization or any other documentary proof confirming lawful possession of the firearm: (Certified as a true copy)
+C. Notarized copy of Proof of ownership of firearm, eg. legal licence, permit, certificate, confirming lawful possession of the firearm: (Certified as a true copy) – No sales receipts will be accepted.

 Examples of documentation to proof ownership: